Maultasche: History

 In Swabia, Maultaschen are the traditional dish associated with the Lenten commemoration of Maundy Thursday and Good Friday.
 During Lent, Catholics and other Christians are encouraged to refrain from eating meat.
 However, Maultaschen are humorously associated with these days because the meat in the dish is concealed under the pasta dough and cannot be seen by God.
 Among the anecdotal stories regarding the origin of the dish, one claims that Maultaschen were created by the Cistercian monks of Maulbronn Abbey for that purpose.
 A Swabian German nickname for the dish, Herrgottsbescheißerle, means "God-cheaters".

-One of the earliest mentions of the name Maultaschen is associated with several recipes in a 1794 cookbook—however, these are recipes for sweet desserts, and not a savory meat-filled entree.
+One of the earliest mentions of the name Maultaschen is associated with several recipes in a 1794 cookbook—however, these are recipes for sweet preparations, and not a savory meat-filled entree.

 The name Maultaschen is a compound word and could derive from three possible meanings: The first being that Maultaschen comes from the combination of the noun Maul referring to the mouth of an animal and Tasche, which means "pocket" or "bag."
 Thus, Maultaschen literally would mean "feedbag"—as in a bag used for feeding livestock—and probably derives this name from its appearance.
+In Swiss dialects "Mul" or "Mu" also just means "mouth" (despite its meaning of "mouth of an animal" in the standard language.) the same could be the case in Swabia, since they also speak an Alemannic dialect, just as the Swiss do.
 The second meaning could be that from an archaic word — either Maultatzen or Maultatschen—for a "slap in the face."
 If this were its origins, the name could be a comparison between a swollen cheek after being slapped with the shape and appearance of the dish.
 The third explanation might be just a reference to Maulbronn Abbey and be short for Maulbronn-Taschen.